Jews in the civil rights movement: American Jewish Congress

 Founded in 1918, the American Jewish Congress (AJC) was committed to promoting social justice and equality, and actively engaged in various civil rights initiatives.
-Stanley Levinson, a close friend and advisor to Martin Luther King Jr., served on the Manhattan board of the AJC.
+Stanley Levison, a close friend and advisor to Martin Luther King Jr., served on the Manhattan board of the AJC.
 The two men met when Levinson began fundraising for the Montgomery bus boycott in 1956.

 In January 1957, King Jr. reached out to the AJC's then-president, Israel Goldstein, looking to broaden support for the Southern Negro Leaders Conference.
 In response, Goldstein publicly condemned the bombing of Black churches and parsonages that same month.
 In 1958, King Jr. was invited by Levinson to speak to the AJC's Miami conference — one of the few anti-segregationist organizations to convene in the South — and highlighted the shared impact of racism and segregation upon Blacks and Jews alike.

 Rabbi Joachim Prinz, who served as the AJC's president after Goldstein (1958–1966), emphasized the shared commitment to justice among diverse communities — most notably in his speech at the historic March on Washington for Jobs and Freedom in 1963, delivered just before King's iconic "I Have a Dream" address.

+American Jewish Committee

+The American Jewish Committee, formed in 1906, took the position that the rights of Jews in the United States could be best protected by pursuing equality of all Americans.
+AJC commissioned the social science research of black psychologist Kenneth Clark, which demonstrated how segregation affected black children.
+AJC cited Clark's research in its amicus curiae brief in support of Oliver Brown during the 1954 U.S. Supreme Court case Brown v.
+Board of Education.
+The court cited Clark's research in its decision establishing racial segregation in public schools were unconstitutional.

+AJC, along with the ADL and American Jewish Congress, believed that racial quotas were unconstitutional, and Jewish groups opposed their use in determining admission in higher education in the United States.
+For this reason, AJC celebrated the landmark 1978 U.S. Supreme Court decision in Regents of the University of California v.
+Bakke that struck down racial quotas in university admissions.
+Despite the Bakke decision, AJC supported affirmative action programs for disadvantaged groups.
+By 2003, the organization's opposition to affirmative action had tempered.
+The AJC's director of public policy Jeffrey Sinesky said that "It's the quota concept that's anathema" after the organization submitted a brief in defense of the University of Michigan's affirmative action program.

+According to the New York Times, the AJC had taken a leading role in the struggle for equal rights for African Americans in the United States by the early 1990s.